November 2023: a crash mostly happens when nobody believes it will.

 Posted September 18 and updated October 27, 2008

 We start to see REAL SALES.
-Asking prices are half of what they were only a couple of years ago.
+Asking prices are half what they were a couple of years ago.
 Opportunities start to show!
-Foreign buyers are flocking into the USA and Florida to buy Real Estate.
-The number of homeowners ensnared in the foreclosure crisis grew by more than 70 percent in the third quarter of this year compared with the same period in 2007, according to data released Thursday.
+Foreign buyers are flocking to the USA and Florida to buy Real Estate.
+According to data released Thursday, the number of homeowners ensnared in the foreclosure crisis grew by more than 70 percent in the third quarter of this year compared with the same period in 2007.
 Nationwide, nearly 766,000 homes received at least one foreclosure-related notice from July through September, up 71 percent from a year earlier, said foreclosure listing service RealtyTrac Inc.

 Posted September 4, 2008

-The decline in home prices hasn't been seen since the Great Depression, Gross said.
-That drop translates to an even bigger decline in overall wealth as the effects ripple through markets, Gross said.
+Gross said the decline in home prices hasn't been seen since the Great Depression.
+Gross said that drop translates to an even bigger decline in overall wealth as the effects ripple through markets.
 Home prices in 20 of the largest U.S. metropolitan areas fell 15.9 percent in June from a year earlier, according to an S&P/Case-Shiller index.

 Posted August 5, 2008